golvek/OGD-Privacy-Policy/README.md

-# Privacy Policy for Ogden
+# Privacy Policy for OG Watcher

 **Last updated: May 29, 2026**